Jack Ryan (franchise): Home media

 On February 7, 2003, Paramount announced a box set entitled The Jack Ryan Special Edition DVD Collection, which includes new editions of The Hunt for Red October, Patriot Games and Clear and Present Danger as well as the special edition of The Sum of All Fears.
 Both the set and the individual editions of each film were released on May 6, 2003.
 While the four films were originally intended to be released in a Blu-ray collection entitled The Jack Ryan Collection, the films were later broken up into separate releases for the high definition format on July 29, 2008.
 On December 3, 2013, The Jack Ryan Collection was finally issued on Blu-ray.

 Other media

 Video games

 The film series has spawned three video games for various systems.
 Two side scroller games were produced in 1990 to coincide with the release of The Hunt for Red October, one for computer systems was released by Grandslam Interactive Ltd. while another was released for Nintendo consoles by Hi-Tech Expressions, Inc. In 2002, the video game The Sum of All Fears was released by Ubisoft for Microsoft Windows, PlayStation 2, and GameCube.

 Domingo Chavez (as Ding Chavez) and John Clark both appear as a member and the leader of Team Rainbow in the older Rainbow Six games, these characters also appeared in the book.

 Cancelled projects

 A film, based on the novel The Cardinal of the Kremlin, was planned.
 It was to involve Harrison Ford and William Shatner.
 It was never produced and the idea was most likely scrapped.
+A sequel to Jack Ryan: Shadow Recruit was planned, however it was cancelled due to the film's box office performance.